 The Jungle Book (2016)

-Although this live-action Disney movie, like The Lion King, also has photorealistic animals, they seem infinitely more engaging and expressive in this film, especially when paired with talented human actors like the young Neel Sethi as Mowgli.
+Although this live-action Disney remake, like The Lion King, also has photorealistic animals, they seem infinitely more engaging and expressive in this film, especially when paired with talented human actors like the young Neel Sethi as Mowgli.
 It also helps that the voice talent in this film is perfect, from Idris Elba as the sinister Sheer Khan to Christopher Walken as King Louie.

 All the classic musical numbers are also re-imagined as this remake, while stripping away the cartoon element, doesn’t strip away the fun.